BriantOliveira/Personal-Notebook/ds.md

 A: Do an experimental roll out only a few publishers first, and then a/b test it.
 So for some users they see it and for some they don't see the shared post.
 That way we can see consumer behavior.

 **Conditional Probability **

 The chances of an event occuring or how likely an event is to occur, in a set of events.

 In math probability is modeled by the expression:

 ```
 P(A) = Count of A/ Sample Space
 ```

+P is the probability of the event A occurring  in a set of observed events sample space count of A - is the number of times an certain detail was present in the whole set sample Space - total number of observed events.